AgeYY/working_memory/README.md

 ## Introduction
-This repository hosts the code accompanying the paper "Beyond the Delay Neural Dynamics: A Decoding Strategy for Working Memory Error Reduction," where we delve into the significance of the decoding phase in reducing memory errors through the lens of artificial recurrent neural networks (RNNs) tasked with a color delayed-response challenge.
+This repository hosts the code accompanying the paper "Beyond the Delay Neural Dynamics: A Decoding Strategy for Working Memory Error Reduction," where we invesgated the influence of the decoding phase in reducing memory errors through the lens of artificial recurrent neural networks (RNNs).

+TODO: Some codes in this repository are redundant and not relevant to the paper.

 ## Repository Structure